 Buy fresh or frozen instead of canned.
 There are a few companies that don’t use BP-A lined cans such as Muir Glen in the US.

-If it smells like plastic or vinyl it is off-gassing and your body is absorbing that through your skin (your largest organ) and your lungs.
+If it smells like plastic or vinyl it is off-gassing and your body is absorbing that through your skin (your largest organ), your lungs, your nasal passages.

 Don’t purchase or use anything anti-bacterial which are in most personal care products to protect us from germs and microbes.